TodoLodo/Passwords/README.rst

 All available options will be listed on terminal upon initiation of the script/application

 Other than the listed functionalities, available functions are

-* clearing all password records which simply can be achieved by typing ca or clearall when selecting options
+* clearing all password records which simply can be achieved by typing "ca" or "clearall" when selecting options

 ===========================
 Other Important Information